Waterford Oaks Public Improvement District #2

-In 2002, the residents of Waterford Oaks subdivision petitioned to become the city's second Public Improvement District (PID).
+In 2002 the residents of Waterford Oaks subdivision petitioned to become the city's second public improvement district, or PID.
 The special district, established by State statute, levies an additional assessment on all properties within specific boundaries.
 Typically a percentage of the appraised value of the property, the assessment is reflected on the annual tax statement and confers a special benefit on definable parts of the improvement district.

 Projects may include, but are not limited to:

-Landscaping, erection of fountains, distinctive lighting, and signs
+• landscaping, erection of fountains, distinctive lighting and signs

-Acquisition or construction of sidewalks, or other projects in public right-of-ways
+• acquisition or construction of sidewalks, or other projects in public right-of-ways

-Establishment or improvement of parks
+• establishment or improvement of parks

-Enhanced police patrol
+• enhanced police patrol

 The annual operating budget for fiscal year 2009-2010 is estimated at $115,600, assuming 100% collection of proposed assessment roll.

-The PID is governed by 7 at-large directors elected by residents and appointed by the Cedar Hill City Council to serve staggered terms of two years, subject to the terms and conditions of the City Council approved by-laws established for the district.
+The PID is governed by seven, at-large directors elected by residents and appointed by the Cedar Hill City Council to serve staggered terms of two years, subject to the terms and conditions of the City Council approved by-laws established for the district.